’90 Day Fiance: Happily Ever After?’ Tell-All Special: 5 Behind-The-Scenes Moments Fans Didn’t See

 Mohamed has not made it a secret that he disliked taking part in the reality show with all its melodrama.
 On his Instagram account, the 28-year-old reality star ranted that he’s done with 90 Day Fiance and even called those who continue to participate in it “cheap.”
 However, TLC revealed that Mohamed was actually friendly with his co-stars in person.

-While filming the Tell-All special, Mohamed was said to have repeatedly advised Jorge not to say anything that he would regret later on.
+While filming the tell-all special, Mohamed was said to have repeatedly advised Jorge not to say anything that he would regret later on.
 He even befriended Pedro in spite of their language barrier!

 Will anyone get their happily ever after?
 Watch part two of the #90DayFiance tell-all now on #TLCgo! https://t.co/QIHg0O3t9Z pic.twitter.com/uUCDJ98yr1